How new task versions are created

 or .New task version statuses

-In most cases, if the smart policy specifies the task is passed automatically as soon as one check passes and at least one check is passed, the new task version is passed automatically.
+In most cases, if the workflow specifies the task is passed automatically as soon as one check passes and at least one check is passed, the new task version is passed automatically.

 If the new task version has not passed automatically, it must be passed or failed manually.